PRANAV-SHILU/ELE-X/README.md

 # ELE-X (front-end)

 **Theme:** Gold & Black
-**Type:** E-commerce Website
+**Type:** E-commerce Static Frontend Website
-**Status:** In Development

 ---

 ## 📌 Project Overview
 Ele-x is a premium e-commerce platform designed to offer a high-quality shopping experience.
-It combines a visually striking gold-and-black theme with interactive features and a structured layout to deliver both style and performance.
+It combines a visually striking gold-and-black theme with interactive features and a structured layout to deliver both style and performance with fully responsive design.

 ---